kermitt2/grisp/README.md

 ./wikipedia-resources.sh /home/lopez/grisp/ /media/lopez/data/wikipedia/latest/
 ```

-The above mentioned steps are realized successively by the scripts.
-By default all the languages will be covered, but you can change to a subset of languages by modifying the script at the following line:
+The steps mentioned above are realized successively by the scripts.
+By default, all the languages will be covered, but you can change to a subset of languages by modifying the script at the following line:

 ```bash
 declare -a languages=("en" "de" "fr" "it" "es" "ar" "zh" "ja" "ru" "pt" "fa" "uk" "sv" "hi" "bn")